Bridge Active

 HVAC Design Workflow

-Duct sizing depends on both calculated system load (Manual J) and selected equipment airflow characteristics (Manual S).
-Use this tool to validate distribution performance based on those upstream design decisions.
+Duct screening depends on both calculated system load (Manual J) and screened equipment airflow characteristics (Manual S).
+Use this tool to flag distribution constraints based on those upstream design decisions.

 Primary issue: